Soil sloughing: Impact on soil quality

 According to the Mohr-Coulomb equation, the cohesion of a soil is defined as the shear strength at zero normal pressure on the surface of failure.
 The shear force is a function of cohesion, normal stress on rupture surface, and angle of internal friction.
 Shear force is significantly impacted by drainage conditions.
-Increasing water content would lead to a weaker shear strength, which in turn decreases the cohesion.
-Moreover, when the soil water content passes a threshold value, the cohesion drops dramatically, impacting soil compaction and destabilizing soil structure, leading to soil sloughing.
+Increasing water content would lead to a weaker shear strength, which in turn decreases the cohesion, leading to soil sloughing.

 Vegetation

-The likelihood of soil sloughing can increase after vegetation is removed from the bank and slope.
+The likelihood of soil sloughing can increase after vegetation is removed along banks and slopes.
 Vegetation provides root strength and modifies the saturated soil water regime to stabilize the soil.
 Plant roots can anchor into cracks in bedrock through soil mass and can pass through weak areas to more stable soils to provide interlocking long-fibre binders in weak soil blocks.
-It requires 137 tons of forces to break a soil mass reinforced by linden, which 130 tones are used to break the roots and only 7 tons are required to lead to bank failure.
+The contribution of trees to slope stability (root reinforcement) is mainly ensured by large roots.

 Soil Water

 Due to precipitation, seasonal changes in Water content can lead to soil sloughing.
 Soil sloughing is also an indicator of active soil movement and frequently requires action to reduce or prevent bank and slope failure.
-Soil water content is highly related to the mass erosion that leads to soil sloughing or even slopes failure.
+Soil water content is highly related to the mass erosion that leads to soil sloughing or even slope failure.
 Active pore water pressure can reduce the shear strength by up to 60% and lower cohesion through leaching and eluviation.
-The loss of root strength following harvesting decreases the safety factor to a level where a moderate storm with associated pore water pressure rising can result in slope failure, despite the deforestation event that happened in the past and root reinforcement had increased.
-Vegetation help remove some quantity of soil moisture by evapotranspiration.
+The loss of root strength following harvesting decreases the safety factor to a level where a moderate storm with associated pore water pressure rise can result in slope failure, despite increased root reinforcement thereafter.
+Vegetation helps removing some excess soil moisture by evapotranspiration.
 Most slope failures by storms occur when the soil is saturated.
-Moreover, Soil moisture in the deforested area is higher than in forested areas.
+Moreover, Soil moisture in deforested areas is higher than in forested areas.